Peckoltia otali

-Peckoltia otali is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the upper Maroni basin in French Guiana and Suriname.
+Peckoltia otali is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This fish is found in South America, where it occurs in the upper Maroni basin in French Guiana and Suriname.
 It is typically found in clear, shallow rapids with a substrate of medium-sized rocks.
-The species reaches 7.7 cm (3 inches) SL.
-Its specific epithet, otali, derives from a Wayana word meaning "secret", which refers to both the species' cryptic coloration and the fact that it inhabits areas occupied by the Wayana people.
+This species reaches a standard length of 7.7 cm.
+Its specific name, otali, derives from a Wayana word meaning "secret", which refers to the species' cryptic coloration, matching that of its habitat, making it difficult to observe.